 - 3-4 leaves of fresh mint (optional-but adding this gives the soup a delicious taste)

-* Add tablespoon of oil to hot pan, add 1/2 cup of rice and brown lightly.
+* Add a tablespoon of oil to the hot pan, add 1/2 cup of rice, and brown lightly.

 - Fresh limes

 - Fresh cilantro (optional)